JohnCremona/CMFs/README.md

  8) F = Hecke field polys [[f0,f1,...,1],...] list of coeffs (constant coeff first), one list for each subspace listed in D of dimension up to the degree bound (currently 20); note that F[n] corresponds to the space D[n] but F may be shorter than D
  9) C = Hecke cutters [[<p,[g0,g1,...,1]>,...],...] list of minimal lists of coefficients of charpolys g(x) of T_p sufficient to distinguish all the subspaces listed in D up to the degree bound.
 10) E = Hecke Eigenvalue data [<g,b,n,m,e>,...] list of tuples <g,b,n,m,e> of Hecke eigenvalue data for each subspace listed in D of dimension greater than 1 up to the degree bound where:
-      1) f is a polredbestified field poly for the coefficient field (should be the same as the corresponding poly in F),
+      1) g is a polredbestified field poly for the coefficient field (should be the same as the corresponding poly in F),
       2) b is a basis for the Hecke ring R:=Z[a_n] in terms of the power basis of K:=Q[x]/(f(x)) (a list of lists of rationals),
       3) n is an integer that divides the index [O_K:R] of the Hecke ring R in the ring of integers O_K
       4) m is a boolean (0 or 1) indicating whether or not we know that n is maximal, i.e. n = [Z(f):O_{Q(f)}]